keptn/spec/cloudevents.md

 ## Problem Open

-The *problem.open* event is sent when a monitored service causes any problem.
+The *problem open* event is sent when a monitored service causes any problem.

 ### type
 ```json